This is the Ultimate Cowboy Boots Buyers Guide for finding the most amazing pair of fine leather western boots in 2018.

-Cowboy boots have long been part of our culture and are etched in our collective minds as footwear that are mostly used by people who live out west.
+Cowboy boots have long been part of our culture and are etched in our collective minds as footwear that are mostly used by people who live in the southwest.

-While this is true, it is also true that western boots and fashion have become much more mainstream and "hip" in this day and age.
+While this is true, it is also a fact that western boots and western fashion have become much more mainstream and "hip" in this day and age.

 Today western boots for men and women come in so many styles, materials and fits that it is a difficult choice to make when looking to buy a new pair.